 Problem statement: Current culture may not understand the “imaginative” vs. the real circumstances under which these works were created.
 The result is a misrepresentation of a highly valued artwork.
 The deeper mysteries still remain shrouded in our current imagination where useless assumptions fill the void.
 This vacuum stimulates negative imagination about The Near East, stirs inaccuracies about nudity, who this woman really is, what she represents, women’s roles, and the improper Occidental appropriations to words like “Odalisque, “concubine,” “courtesan,” and “harem.”
 As well, it generates a false understanding of the culture it depicts.
 In fact, I would argue the painting itself is wholly imagined and does not depict anything of realistic import… including the physical implausibility of her body.
 The Odalisque is one of the world’s most revered paintings but also one of the most deceitful.

 When we understand the real meanings and signifiers of cultural imagination at work i.e., the meaning of an “odalisque” for the Occident in context to an unenlightened period of human history, we can mitigate projecting/transferring cultural bias and negative imagination.
 We can only then truly appreciate and have a glimpse of the verisimilitude of human condition to be found in Orientalist Art.

-Lori writes and speaks on DNA and Art.
-Her paper on gender Art ideology and Neuro-aesthetics is included in the TRAC 2015 Proceedings.
+Escalera writes and speaks on DNA and Art.
+Her paper on gender Art ideology and Neuro-aesthetics is included in the Proceedings of The Representational Art Conference 2015.
 Her paper on Pavement Art as Fine Art Canon will be in the TRAC 2018’s proceedings.

-Lori has an B.A.
+Escalera has a B.A.
 Cum Laude from SDSU; & AA’s in Art at WLA College & L.A.
 Trade Tech.